Coconutat/Huawei-GSI-And-Modify-Or-Support-KernelSU-Tutorial/Readme.md

-# HuaweiP10 GSI And Modify Tutorial
+# Huawei GSI And Modify Tutorial

 ***